 A healthy diet includes a variety of foods from each of the five food groups: grains, vegetables, fruits, dairy, and protein.
 Different foods have different benefits for your body.
 Eating a mix of healthy foods ensures that your body gets all the nutrients it needs.

 Will it hurt to go to the dentist?

-A good routine of eating healthy foods and brushing and flossing every day, will keep your teeth healthy.
+A good routine of eating healthy foods and brushing and flossing every day will keep your teeth healthy.
 If your teeth are healthy, most likely all you will ever need is oral hygiene therapy.
-And if you ever do need something done, like a filling, the dentist will use a special jelly to numb your tissue before putting the tooth to sleep with lidocaine.
-The injection of lidocaine may sting for a few seconds, but it does not last long and then your lip, cheek, and tongue may feel different for a while, but that feeling goes away.
+If you ever do need something done like a filling, the dentist will use a special gel to numb your tissue before putting the tooth to sleep with Lidocaine.
+The injection of Lidocaine may sting for a few seconds, but it does not last long and then your lip, cheek, and tongue may feel different for a while, but that feeling goes away.

 Why is a healthy diet important?

 A healthy diet is important because is provides nutrients needed for your body to work well.
 It also helps prevent diseases linked with being overweight, like diabetes and heart disease.
 Eating healthy also helps you keep your teeth and gums healthy.

 You can have a healthy diet by following these simple steps:

 - Choose your foods wisely from each of the food groups.